alexvking/Learning-Language-Classifier/readme.txt

 It is convenient to run "pdftotext [paper.pdf]" to extract plain text from an academic paper formatted as pdf.

+Examples:

+--lang /samples/polish.txt will classify a Polish text as Polish.
+--subject /samples/econ6.txt will classify an Economics paper as Economics.

+--lang http://google.com will classify the Google homepage as English.
+--subject http://bigocheatsheet.com will classify the site as Computer Science!
+--subject http://nytimes.com will classify the New York Times as Economics.

 ALGORITHM
 ---------